FORMLESS: tohu. Masculine noun. (Strong’s 8414).

 It will not be quenched night or day; its smoke will go up forever.
 From generation to generation it will be desolate; none will pass through it forever and ever.

 But pelican and hedgehog will possess it, and owl and raven will dwell in it; and He will stretch over it the [measuring] line of desolation [tohu] and the plumb line of emptiness [vohu].

-Here construction tools (measuring lines and plumb lines) are used to un-construct the twisted order that the nations have built.
-God un-creates to re-create things as they were meant to be.
+Here construction tools (measuring lines and plumb lines) were used to un-construct the twisted order that the nations had built.
+God un-created to re-create things as they were meant to be.

-In the above passage vohu is translated as emptiness, although in the first two examples the NASB translation chooses void.
+In the above passage vohu was translated as emptiness, although in the first two examples the NASB translation chose void.
 Not everyone understands the concept of the word void, but emptiness, perhaps, presents a clearer picture.
 In the beginning God created the heavens and the earth.
 And the earth was tohu & empty.

 But what about tohu?
+Tohu is peppered all throughout the Hebrew Bible.
 Job used tohu in a parallel description of creation: